 News report by Lia Tarachansky, IJV member and the Israeli correspondent for the Real News Network.

-Tarachansky is a Russian-Israeli-Canadian who grew up in an Israeli settlement in the West Bank.
+Tarachansky is an Israeli-Canadian who grew up in an Israeli settlement in the West Bank.

 December 26, 2011